ahmedargoubi/FTP_Anonymous/README.md

 # Setting Up and Testing Anonymous FTP

 This repository documents the configuration and testing of an anonymous FTP server using vsftpd on Ubuntu.
-The setup includes enabling anonymous login, creating shared directories, and verifying server accessibility.

 ## Setup